aldebaransearch/udacity_drl_project_2/README.md

 ![Trained Agent][image1]

 The goal of the agent is to keep the end of an arm within a moving target region.
 For every time step where the agent succeeds a reward of +0.1 is provided.
-There are 2 version of the environment; one with only one agent and another with 20 agents moving at the same time.
+There are 2 versions of the environment; one with only one agent and another with 20 agents moving at the same time.
 The video above shows the 20 agent version using an altered version of the DDPG algorithm.

 ### State and Action Space
 The state space consists of 33 variables corresponding to position, rotation, velocity, and angular velocities of the arm.
 The action space contains four continuous variables ranging from -1 to 1: